Finite group actions and G-monopole classes on smooth 4-manifolds

 where we again used that $BF_{S^4,\frak{s}_0}=[id]$.

-Therefore we obtained and the case of $b_1(N)^{\Bbb Z_k}=0$ is derived from the following lemma : \begin{lem} If $b_1(N)^{\Bbb Z_k}=0$, then $BF^{\Bbb Z_k}_{N,\frak{s}_N}$ is the class of the identity map \end{lem} \begin{proof} The method of proof is basically the same as the ordinary Bauer-Furuta invariant in \cite{bau}.
+Therefore we obtained and it gets equal to $BF_{M,\frak{s}}$ in case of $b_1(N)^{G}=0$ by the following lemma : \begin{lem} If $b_1(N)^{G}=0$, then $\overline{BF}^{G}_{N,\frak{s}_N}$ is the class of the identity map \end{lem} \begin{proof} The method of proof is basically the same as the ordinary Bauer-Furuta invariant in \cite{bau}.

-First, we need to show that the $\Bbb Z_k$-index of the Spin$^c$ Dirac operator is zero.
-Take a $\Bbb Z_k$-invariant metric of positive scalar curvature on $N$.
-Using the homotopy invariance of $G$-index, we compute the index at a $\Bbb Z_k$-invariant connection $A_0$ whose curvature 2-form is harmonic and hence anti-self-dual.
+First, we need to show that the $G$-index of the Spin$^c$ Dirac operator is zero.
+Take a $G$-invariant metric of positive scalar curvature on $N$.
+Using the homotopy invariance of a $G$-index, we compute the index at a $G$-invariant connection $A_0$ whose curvature 2-form is harmonic and hence anti-self-dual.

 Applying the Weitzenb\"ock formula with the fact that the scalar curvature of $N$ is positive, and the curvature 2-form is anti-self-dual, we get zero kernel.
 Now then from the vanishing of the ordinary index given by $(c_1^2-\tau(N))/8$, the cokernel must be also zero.
-In particular, we have vanishing of $\Bbb Z_k$-invariant kernel and cokernel, implying that the $\Bbb Z_k$-index is zero.
+In particular, we have vanishing of $G$-invariant kernel and cokernel, implying that the $G$-index is zero.

-Then along with $b_1(N)^{\Bbb Z_k}=b_2^+(N)^{\Bbb Z_k}=0$, we conclude that $BF^{\Bbb Z_k}_{N,\frak{s}_N}$ belongs to $\pi^0_{S^1}(\textrm{pt})$ which is isomorphic to $\pi^0_{st}(\textrm{pt})=\Bbb Z$ by the isomorphism induced by restriction to the $S^1$-fixed point set on which the $G$-monopole map is just the linear isomorphism :
+Then along with $b_1(N)^{G}=b_2^+(N)^{G}=0$, we conclude that $\overline{BF}^{G}_{N,\frak{s}_N}$ belongs to $\pi^0_{S^1}(\textrm{pt})$ which is isomorphic to $\pi^0_{st}(\textrm{pt})=\Bbb Z$ by the isomorphism induced by restriction to the $S^1$-fixed point set on which the $G$-monopole map is just the linear isomorphism :

 because it has no kernel and cokernel.
 This completes the proof. \end{proof}